semantic-release/semantic-release/docs/support/FAQ.md

 ## Can I set the initial release version of my package to `0.0.1`?

-This is not supported by **semantic-release** as it's not considered a good practice, mostly because [Semantic Versioning](https://semver.org) rules applies differently to major version zero.
+This is not supported by semantic-release.
+[Semantic Versioning](https://semver.org/) rules apply differently to major version zero and supporting those differences is out of scope and not one of the goals of the semantic-release project.

 If your project is under heavy development, with frequent breaking changes, and is not production ready yet we recommend [publishing pre-releases](../recipes/release-workflow/pre-releases.md#publishing-pre-releases).